 “I’m starting to remember who I was before you convinced me I was worthless.”

-Abuse is improper use or treatment for an immoral purpose, often to unfairly or improperly gain benefit.
 Abuse can come in many forms, such as physical or verbal maltreatment, injury, sexual assault, violation, rape, unjust practices; illegal practice or custom; offence; crime, or verbal aggression.

 To abuse someone is not normal and is never okay.
 Noticing and acknowledging the signs of an abusive relationship is the first step to ending it.
 No one should live in fear of the person they love.